Many geometries, also customized

 For head tracking in passive or active stereo systems, tracking targets must be affixed to the stereo glasses.
 ART offers lightweight standard targets as well as several adapted targets (e.g. clip-on) for a range of commercially available stereo glasses.

 For some glasses brands we offer the smaller and less obtrusive target geometry 8 (e.g. XPT8) additionally to the bigger, function optimized geometries 4 to 6.

-Get an overview of our availble targets in different geometries here.
+The Technical Datasheet (see download section below) shows an overview of our available targets in different geometries.